brigadecore/brigade/docs/topics/genericgateway.md

 Brigade contains a Generic Gateway that can be used to accept requests from other platforms or systems.
 Generic Gateway is a separate component in the Brigade system, like Github and Container Registry (CR) Gateways.

-Generic Gateway is _not enabled by default_.
+Generic Gateway is _not enabled by default_ and provides Brigade developers with the ability to trigger scripts based on messages received from any platform that can send a POST HTTP request.

 ## Intro to Generic Gateway

-Generic Gateway can optionally be activated to accept `POST` webhook requests at `/webhook/:projectID/:secret` path.
-When this endpoint is called, Brigade will respond by creating a Build with a `webhook` event.
-This provides Brigade developers with the ability to trigger scripts based on messages received from any platform that can send a POST HTTP request.
+Generic Gateway accepts `POST` JSON messages at `/simpleevent/:projectID/:secret` path.
+When this endpoint is called, Brigade will respond by creating a Build with a `simpleevent` event.

 ## Generic Gateway